Utah Administrative Code

 (1) The Division shall maintain and make public a list of all certified educational or prevention series and treatment programs.

-(2) The list shall include agency contact information, service location address, and target population.
+(2) The list shall include agency contact information, service location address, and target population, and a brief description of services offered.